What are the benefits of studying abroad?

 Can my child pay with a credit card in Germany?

 Credit cards in Germany are not as commonly used as in some other countries and hardly ever used to pay for small value items, although some bigger stores, hotels and restaurants accept the major credit cards (Visa or Mastercard).
-In many German supermarkets and smaller stores it is almost not possible to pay with credit card.
+In many German supermarkets and smaller stores it is not possible to pay with credit card.
 If you need to get cash, ATMs can be found in the city center and on campus.

 What types of scholarships are available?